Erkaman/erkaman.github.io/src/tess_opt.md

 title="Detailed Texture at level 11"
 />

-But if I tested the performance in my Intel Iris 5100, the original one had a render time of 27ms, but the tessellated one had a render time of 65ms!
+But if I tested the performance on my Intel Iris 5100, the original one had a render time of 27ms, but the tessellated one had a render time of 65ms!
 I suppose it is much slower because doing all that tessellation creates a large amount of overhead.

 So it is not a good idea to apply this technique on high frequency signals.
-That is, if some in calculation in the fragment shader generates a high frequency signal, it would be a very bad idea to move that calculation to TES.
+That is, if some calculation in the fragment shader generates a high frequency signal, it would be a very bad idea to move that calculation to TES, because we would need an absurdly high tessellation level.
 But as long as the signal is not too high frequency, we should pretty much be safe, I suppose.

+Wang et al. are using evolutionary programming to determine which computations are low frequency to the degree that they can be moved from the fragment shader to TES.
+But it is certainly also possible to determine this manually, by moving out different calculations to TES and then profiling.

 ## Conclusion